fsbraun/djangocms-form-builder/docs/source/forms.rst

    your form editors and forms can be placed on pages by refering to them with their alias.

-2. **Registering an application-specific form with djangocms-frontend.** If you already have forms you may register them with djangocms-frontend and allow editors to use them in the form plugin.
+2. **Registering an application-specific form with djangocms-form-builder.** If you already have forms you may register them with djangocms-form-builder and allow editors to use them in the form plugin.
 If you use `django-crispy-forms <https://github.com/django-crispy-forms/django-crispy-forms>`_ all form layouts will be retained.
-If you only have simpler design requirements, **djangocms-frontend** allows you to use fieldsets as with admin forms.
+If you only have simpler design requirements, **djangocms-form-builder** allows you to use fieldsets as with admin forms.

 **************